obakeng-develops/neardoor/README.md

 # Neardoor
-The neardoor backend API for neardoor, the food-delivery app for low-density areas.
+The neardoor backend API, the food-delivery app for low-density areas.

 ## Goal
 The goal of this project was to learn MongoDB and NextJS.
 The project is a backend API containing multiple entities related to